Josh-Diamond/rancher-terratest/README.md

 Automated tests for Rancher using Terraform + Terratest

 Note: Tests that timeout will likely not have called `terraform destroy`, and as a result, resources will not be cleaned up properly.
 Extending the test timeout is a best practice.
-The default timeout when testing with GO is 10 mins; to extend timeout, add `-timeout <int>m` when running tests; e.g. `go test <testfile>.go -timeout 30m`
+The default timeout when testing with Go is 10 mins; to extend timeout, add `-timeout <int>m` when running tests; e.g. `go test <testfile>.go -timeout 30m`

 Provisioning: